asdf-community/asdf-direnv/CONTRIBUTING.md

 Executable commands are under `lib/commands/command-*.bash` and follow the asdf convention for defining custom commands.
-These commands are intended to be executed directly by our users, and shall always start with `set -eo pipefail` in order to stop on first error.
+These commands are intended to be executed directly by our users, and shall always start with `set -Eeuo pipefail` in order to stop on first error.
 Commands shall not source each other.
 The ony way to share code is to source other bash files outside of `lib/commands`.